Swimming Holes in Texas

 Frequently Asked Questions

-How many swimming holes are in TX?
+How many swimming holes are in Texas?

-Our directory lists 16 natural swimming destinations in TX, spanning 4 water types: Varies (see below)s (6), Rivers (4), Spring-fed pools (2), River/dams (1).
+Our directory lists 16 natural swimming destinations in Texas, spanning 4 water types: Varies (see below)s (6), Rivers (4), Spring-fed pools (2), River/dams (1).
 Of these, 1 (6%) are free to access and 15 require an entry fee or parking pass.

-TX's 16 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools.
+Texas's 16 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools.
 Notable water bodies include Varies (see below), San Solomon Spring, Blanco River, Hot spring, Colorado River.

-Which swimming holes in TX are free?
+Which swimming holes in Texas are free?

-1 of the 16 swimming holes in TX (6%) are listed as free to access.
+1 of the 16 swimming holes in Texas (6%) are listed as free to access.
 The remaining 15 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across TX's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Texas's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-7 officially managed sites in TX typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+7 officially managed sites in Texas typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in TX do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Texas do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 15 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.